LedgerProject/GeneCoop/Demonstrator/README.md

 * Click "This Firefox" -> "Load temporary add-on"
 * Select the researcher_webext.zip file in your Downloads directory
 * Browse to about:addons
-* Click on "..." -> preferences for the "genecoop_consent" addon
+* Click on "..." -> preferences for the "genecoop_research" addon (genecoop_donor for the user one)
-* Fill in the username, public key, and private key with values from ResearchInterface/.researcher.json secrets file, click save.
+* Fill in the username, public key, and private key with the values you wrote in `ResearchInterface/.researcher.json`, click save. (for the user you need to generate your own keypair, username is not used at the moment).
-(ask Stefano for a copy)
-* To test if configuration is correct, navigate to locahost:8000/request, it should show the red border, clicking on the extension should show three buttons: 'login', 'sign' and 'reset'.
+* To test if the configuration is correct, navigate to locahost:8000/request, and click on the extension; you should see two (or more) buttons: 'login' and 'sign'.

 To build a signed, downloadable self hosted version of the webextension:
 ```
 web-ext sign --api-key=<KEY> --api-secret=<SECRET> --channel=unlisted
 ```
-then copy the xpi file to the django static directory
+then copy the xpi file to the django static directory (`./ResearchInterface/researcher_req/static/researcher_req/` for the researcher and `./ResearchInterface/genecoop/static/genecoop/` for the user)

 ## Operations

-If these step were successful, you can access the Researcher interface at `http://127.0.0.1:8000/request` and the consent interface at `http://127.0.0.1:8000/consent`
+If these step were successful, you can access the Researcher interface at `http://127.0.0.1:8000/request` and the consent interface at `http://127.0.0.1:8000/consent`.

+Both pages will show a login window, and the instructions to log in using the web extension.
-With the Researcher interface you can define a consent request; the first page also shows a list of existing requests (the db has been pre-populated to have some instances to show).
+In the Researcher interface the first page shows a list of existing requests if there are any, divided in pending (waiting for a reply) and answered.
+In order to create a new consent request you need to click on Create Request in the menu.

+After generating one or more requests and signing them with the web extension, you can send the user the token corrisponding to the request (externally to this application).
-After generating a request, you can generate a token.
-Ideally this token is sent by the researcher to the user, who is supposed to enter the token on the page at `http://127.0.0.1:8000/consent`.
+The recipient of the token can enter it on the page at `http://127.0.0.1:8000/consent`.

-When they do so, a consent is generated which is the mapping of the researcher request using a vocabulary the user is supposed to understand (still in development).

 The user can then reply to each single question in the consent and sign it.

-For a complete picture of the planned flow that we want to implement have a look at the [technical description](https://github.com/LedgerProject/GeneCoop/blob/master/Demonstrator/Documentation/Technical_Design/demonstrator_tech_design.md).
+Once at least a token is signed, a user can also login to inspect what operations have been performed with their data.